x3medima17/httpserver/README.md

 Usage
 -----
-To use it you need to start serveri process.
+To use it you need to start server process.
 By default it binds to port 8081.
 ~~~ sh
 $ ./server
 ~~~